buq2/buq2_website_content/articles/skydiving_helmet_chin_mount_update.md

 But I did make a new model for Bell 2R mountain bike helmet which is completely snag proof.
 The new model is not adjustable and there is no easy way to get the camera out of the mount or to do a cut away, but the position and angle of the camera are very good for its purpose.
 I would recommend the mount+helmet combo for anyone wanting to have a very safe helmet.
-Unfortunately the mounting uses blu tack which makes it look very hacky.
+Unfortunately the mounting uses blu tack which makes it look very hackey.
 I would not recommend using the white one as it gets dirty in a week :)

 ![](/content_static/articles/skydiving_helmet_chin_mount_update/2r_front2.jpg)